Recommended by the Legal 500 as a leading barrister:

 Nick Barraclough is a barrister who specialises in representing those facing proceedings in courts and tribunals.
 He is a member of the Chambers of Andrew Trollope QC at 187 Fleet Street, one of London’s best criminal barristers’ chambers.

 Nick’s practice is wide ranging and extensive.
 He gained experience fighting trials in Crown Courts throughout England and Wales, and has now proven his ability to manage voluminous and complex cases which require a strategic overview.
-He is increasingly sought to lead in serious and privately funded cases, though still undertakes some legal aid work.
+He is sought in serious and privately funded cases, though still undertakes legal aid work.

-Nick is an expert in fraud, business & white collar crime, but also regularly undertakes work involving serious organised crime, money laundering, drugs cases, rape and serious sexual allegations, and serious offences against the person.
+Nick is an expert in defending cases alleging fraud, business & white collar crime, organised crime, money laundering, drugs cases, rape and serious sexual allegations, and serious offences against the person.
 He also undertakes advisory, and appeal work, asset forfeiture and restraint, and disciplinary and regulatory work.

-He has appeared as a ‘leader in the field’ for three consecutive years in Chambers and Partners Legal Directory, and is has spoken as an expert on legal matters on BBC Radio 4.
+The Legal 500 Directory recommends Nick as a leading junior barrister.
+Nick also appeared as a ‘leader in the field’ for three consecutive years in Chambers and Partners Legal Directory, and has spoken as an expert on legal matters on BBC Radio 4.

-Nick was instructed to advise on and then to prosecute the surgeon Ian Paterson who was convicted of carrying out unnecessary operations on patients:
+Nick was instructed to advise and then to prosecute in the case of Ian Paterson who was convicted of carrying out unnecessary operations on patients and received a sentence of 20 years’ imprisonment:

 Defended Richard Rye at the Old Bailey in a case involving the largest ever importation of firearms into the UK.

-Secured the acquittal of Elizabeth Doran after it was alleged she ran a company and diverted money from the company into personal bank accounts in order to suppress profits and cheat HMRC of VAT, Corporation Tax and Income Tax.
+Nick represented a lady at the Old Bailey who was acquitted after it was alleged she ran a company and diverted money from the company into personal bank accounts in order to suppress profits and cheat HMRC of VAT, Corporation Tax and Income Tax.

 Nick defended Irene Smith in a conspiracy to murder case which attracted national press attention when it was suggested that Irene Smith planned with her bigamist husband to kill his other wife in order to protect a family property development.
 Although Irene Smith provided a false alibi and concealed clothes worn by the murderer, she was found not guilty of conspiracy to murder.
 Nick Barraclough argued to secure the minimum sentence for her when she was convicted on less serious offences.

-Nick was instructed to prosecute a case involving the horrific absue and attempted rape of a toddler girl.
+Nick prosecuted a case involving the horrific abuse and attempted rape of a toddler girl.
 The defendant was sentenced to a total of 17 years and 4 months imprisonment.

 86 People in Crash for Cash Insurance Conspiracy, The Guardian